Phileosopher/toolbox/README.md

 I cannot attest to the validity of the software, so [caveat emptor](https://notageni.us/legal-doctrines).
 I trust the software developer wasn't lying.
 Trust no one, and validate the software for yourself.

 I also can't attest to the _current_ validity or comparative quality of the software.
 This is hand-curated by me, so it won't quickly change if something new comes along.

+And, further further, I am not legally responsible for anything that happens from any software, data, or misuse of that data or software.
+I'm literally volunteering my time to manually scrape things for free, so everyone is already getting the royalties of whatever you'd want to sue me over.

 I also [make other useful things as well](https://stucky.tech/creations).